Scholarships and Grants

 The scholarships mentioned below have a separate application process are awarded based on specific criteria but can be on top of other academic scholarships.
 If you have further questions regarding these scholarships, please contact your admissions counselor.

-Baptist Leadership Scholarship is awarded to selected students who are members of North Carolina Baptist churches cooperating with the NC Baptist State Convention.
-The funds are awarded and provided by the NCBSC.
-A separate online application must be completed prior to April 1 (must reapply each year).
+The Luther Butler Scholarship for NC Baptist Students is awarded to selected students who are members of North Carolina Baptist churches cooperating with the NC Baptist State Convention.
+The funds are awarded and approved through the NC Baptist Foundation.
+A separate online application must be completed prior to February 15th.
+(Must reapply each year).

-Christian Service Organization is awarded to those students preparing for full time Christian vocational service.
+Christian Service Organization is awarded to those students preparing for full-time Christian vocational service.
 The application must be completed as well as the Free Application for Federal Student Aid (FAFSA).
-Award amounts vary from $1000 - $3000 depending upon the students demonstrated financial need as determined by the results of the (FAFSA).
+Award amounts vary from $500 - up to 30% of tuition depending upon the student's demonstrated financial need as determined by the results of the (FAFSA).

 Church Matching Scholarship is awarded to those students submitting the application on or before May 1.
 GWU will match a scholarship from a Southern Baptist Church up to $2500*.*(If GWU aid exceeds $10,000 the scholarship will not be matched).